Cinema (Benny Benassi song)

 "Cinema" is a song initially released by Italian DJ and electro house music producer Benny Benassi and British singer-songwriter Gary Go.
 The song was written and performed by Gary Go with music produced by Benny and Alle Benassi.
 It was released on 8 March 2011 by Ultra Records and All Around the World, on Benny Benassi's fourth studio album Electroman.
 The song made its first appearance in the video game Need For Speed: Hot Pursuit in November 2010, months before the song was released as a single.
 The single EP featured several remixes by Skrillex, Laidback Luke, Alex Gaudino and Congo Rock.
 The Skrillex remix went on to become a hit in its own right, remaining on Billboards Dance chart for over two years after its release and winning a 2012 Grammy Award for Best Remixed Recording.
 Artist and producer Kanye West referred to it as "one of the greatest works of art ever made".
 The song featured in the trailer for the video game Sonic Lost World and in-games Forza Horizon and Beat Fever, as well as soundtracking promos for the WWE Network.
 The song has been streamed over a billion times online across streaming platforms (YouTube, Spotify, Apple Music).
 The song was further re-imagined by Gary Go on his soundtrack EP Now Was Once the Future and again by electronic dance music duo Galantis in 2020.

 In late 2020–early 2021, a solo acoustic version of the song by Gary Go went viral on TikTok and Instagram, appearing in more than 50,000 videos as of March 6, 2022.
 A mashup with "The Veldt" by deadmau5 also went viral, with over 25 million impressions on Instagram alone.

 Music video

 A music video to accompany the release of "Cinema" was first released onto YouTube on 24 March 2011 at a total length of three minutes and thirty-nine seconds.
 It features Benny Benassi, producer Alle Benassi and Gary Go.
 The video was later featured in the Beavis and Butt-head episode "Copy Machine".

+The music video revolves on Benassi waiting in a room, later being led by an unamed scientist as Benassi uses a futuristic headset to watch 4-D videos of his presumed girlfriend, doing this multiple times back and forth until his girlfriend finally appears in real life with a video cartridge.